ashish07-07/Kirana-club-Assignment/README.md

 docker run --name redis -p 6379:6379 -d redis:6.2

 5) ```
-    DATABASE_URL=your_postgresql_database_url  You can also ket the database link from neondb
+    DATABASE_URL=your_postgresql_database_url  You can also get the database link from neondb
 6) Set up prisma
 ```bash
 npx prisma generate